 Bake for 15 to 20 minutes, until just golden brown.
 Allow to cool on wire rack.

-First bake the sweet biscuits.
+To assemble: First bake the sweet biscuits.
 While the biscuits are in the oven, chop the strawberries and season with a little sugar, to taste.
 The sugar helps the fruit become juicy.
 You want the juice.
 Set aside for at least 10 minutes to fully develop flavor and juices.

 Whip the whipping cream in a stand mixer and add sugar and vanilla.
 Whip until soft peaks form.